uguryavuz/omega-forlan/DOC.md

   ```

 - `mapSubReg : (Reg.reg -> Reg.reg) -> omegaReg -> omegaReg`
   Applies a transformation to all regular subexpressions inside the ω-regular expression, preserving the structure of the ω-regular expression.
-This is currently not used in the library, but it might be useful for future extensions regarding the simplification of ω-regular expressions.
+This is currently not used in the library, but it might be useful for future extensions regarding the simplification of ω-regular expressions that incorporates Forlan's simplification algorithms of regular expressions.
+Such a simplification procedure would also use equivalences between ω-regular expressions such as those noted in Section 3 of [[Perrin and Pin, 2004]](#references).

 ---